UPDATED AS OF MAY 24, 2023 BY CAMILLE GEORGIA UY.

 Monggo, or mung beans, may be the underdog of the kitchen staples.
 It’s a tiny green bean that many households only eat when it’s Friday or when the season requires something hot and soupy but super hearty, too.
 The red variety is also the sweet filling of some of our favorite merienda such as some hopia, siopao, and halo-halo.

 Why is this a mistake?

-Just like corn, monggo should be simmered in just water and the salt should be added when it’s already tender.
-This is because the salt can toughen the monggo’s skin just like it can the corn kernel.
-We suggest you do this instead:¬†add salt when¬†the monggo is already cooked¬†or when the beans have cracked and split.
-This will eliminate the flat monggo taste and result in a tasty monggo dish.¬†
+Just like corn, monggo should be simmered in just water and the salt should be added only when it’s already tender.
+This is because the salt can toughen the monggo’s skin just like it can the corn kernel, and this forces you to cook it longer just to tenderize it again — causing that dreaded grainy texture.

 - Pick over the monggo to ensure no stray stones or pebbles are present.
 Rinse the beans.

 - Place over high heat and bring to a boil, uncovered.
 Lower heat and simmer for about 40 minutes, stirring occasionally, or until the beans have cracked or just split.

 - Proceed as the recipe instructs, or season and serve as desired.

 Once the monggo has split, this the sign that you have tenderized both the beans and its skin.
 This is ready for more cooking, whether it’s savory or sweet.